-- Terrorism, anti-terrorism and counterterrorism since 1984 - QCAA has nominated the following topic to be the basis for the 2023 & 2024 external examination: Australian engagement with Asia since 1945
+- Terrorism, anti-terrorism and counterterrorism since 1984 - QCAA will nominated a topic to be the basis of the external examination in 2025.

 Schools devise assessments in Units 1 and 2 to suit their local context.

 In Units 3 and 4 students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).